advance2112/blog/_posts/2025-08-17-Crumbania-and-pju.md

    Crumbania is a goofy silly stupid little game, and I love that.
 I need to make more of these goofy silly stupid kinds of games.
 Additionally, I need to stop taking ratings and rankings so seriously.
 Yes it's a "competition", but it doesn't matter who wins.
 Everyone who submitted a game is a winner in some way, since they finished the thing they set out to do, which for something like a video game, is an amazing accomplishment.

 ### What's Next?
 After such a long development time and still quite a busy personal life, I think I'm going to take a bit of time off.
 Not too long though.
 I've got some great momentum, and I want to keep that up.
-Another jam in September?
-Possibly.
+I deserve a week, at least.
+Yeah.
+So about a week later I started working on [The G.N.A.W.
+Protocol]().